mkblogs/springvalidations/README.md

 # Spring Validations
-In this example we have used default validations as well as custom validations
+In this example I have used default validations as well as custom validations

 ### Default Validations
  - @NotEmpty